 CHOOSING THE RIGHT VARIETY

 If we have sparked your interest in and you want to acquire and grow your own-here is a little information for inquiring minds!
-THREE VARIETIES

 DWARF (3-6 FT) ideal for borders or small spaces.
 INTERMEDIATE (6-12 FT) perfect for yards with a medium scale.
 LARGE (20-30+FT) used along driveways, entrances or on the street